huggingface/blog/collaborative-training.md

 The sahajBERT collaborative training event took place from May 12 to May 21.
 The event brought together 40 participants, 30 of whom were Bengali-speaking volunteers, and 10 were volunteers from one of the authors' organizations.
 These 40 volunteers joined the [Neuropark](https://neuropark.co/) Discord channel to receive all information regarding the event and participate in discussions.
 To join the experiment, volunteers were asked to:

 1. Send their username to the moderators to be allowlisted;
-2. Open the provided notebook locally, on Google Colaboratory or on Kaggle;
+2. Open the provided notebook locally, on Google Colaboratory, or on Kaggle;
 3. Run one code cell and fill in their Hugging Face credentials when requested;
 4. Watch the training loss decrease on the shared dashboards!